Vancouver Island Orcas – Best Time & Whale Watching Tips

 The majestic humpbacks are always wonderful to watch.

-Resident orcas are frequently spotted; transient orcas migrate to the north and south.
-Humpback whale sightings are still great though some have already started migrating to the warmer regions like Mexico and Hawaii for their winter feeding grounds.
+October offers excellent chances to spot resident orcas around Vancouver Island, while transient orcas begin their migration north and south.
+Humpback whales remain active in the area, though some have already started heading toward warmer waters like Mexico and Hawaii for their winter feeding grounds.

 Why Isn’t Any Whale Watch Tour Offered From November Until March?